angelsl/MSIT/README.md

-# MSreinator
+# MSIT: MapleStory Image Tool

-A command-line utility that converts frame-by-frame & offset animations in MapleStory's WZs into GIFs or APNGs.
+A command-line utility that grabs images and animations from WZs.

 ## License